aspose-total/Aspose.Total-Products/total/en/android-java/conversion/svg-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to CSV in Android via Java" h2="Transform SVG to CSV within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate SVG to CSV conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert SVG to XLSX.
-Secondly, you can convert XLSX to CSV by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+<h2>Why to Convert SVG to CSV?</h2>

+The Scalable Vector Graphics (SVG) format is a widely used vector image format that is used to create and display images on the web.
+It is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+SVG images are widely used in web design, mobile applications, and print media.
+However, the SVG format is not compatible with many applications, such as Microsoft Excel.
+Therefore, it is necessary to convert SVG images to a more compatible format, such as CSV.

+<h2>How Aspose.Total Helps for SVG to CSV Conversion?</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily integrate powerful document processing features into their Android applications.
+It includes APIs for manipulating PDF, Excel, Word, PowerPoint, and other popular file formats.
+With Aspose.Total, developers can easily convert SVG to CSV in two steps.

+Firstly, by using Aspose.PDF for Android via Java, developers can convert SVG to XLSX.
+Aspose.PDF for Android via Java is a powerful PDF processing API that enables developers to create, edit, and convert PDF documents.
+It supports a wide range of features, including SVG to XLSX conversion.

+Secondly, developers can convert XLSX to CSV by using Aspose.Cells for Android via Java.
+Aspose.Cells for Android via Java is a powerful spreadsheet processing API that enables developers to create, edit, and convert spreadsheets.
+It supports a wide range of features, including XLSX to CSV conversion.

+By using Aspose.Total for Android via Java, developers can easily integrate powerful document processing features into their Android applications.
+It provides a comprehensive suite of APIs that enables developers to easily convert SVG to CSV in two steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}